-If you are entirely new to camera stuff, then go for the semi-automatic mode, Aperture Priority mode initially and then switch to Manual mode later.
+If you are entirely new to camera stuff, then go for the semi-automatic mode, Aperture Priority mode initially, and then switch to Manual mode later.

 5. Shoot in RAW format

 So, I recommend recording your images in RAW format.
-Shooting in RAW will ensure that you can make minor edits like white balance correction, recovering shadows or highlights or basic sharpening and denoising your image without losing any details.
+Shooting in RAW will ensure that you can make minor edits like white balance correction, recovering shadows or highlights, or basic sharpening and denoising your image without losing any details.

-Check out the Advantages of Shooting in RAW to know how capturing in RAW can really save your image and time.
+Check out the advantages of shooting in RAW to know how capturing in RAW can really save your image and time.

-6. Post process your Image
+6. Post-process your Image

 7. Travel Light

-Travel photography doesn’t mean that you should carry all your cameras, lenses and other camera accessories with you.
+Travel photography doesn’t mean that you should carry all your cameras, lenses, and other camera accessories with you.
 You would feel very uncomfortable if you take all the camera gear with you.

 8. Carry a Travel Tripod

 So, use a travel tripod, one which is explicitly designed for travel photography.
 It will be lightweight and can be easily folded and kept in your camera bag.
-You need to ensure that the payload of the tripod matches with the weight of your camera and lens.
+You need to ensure that the payload of the tripod matches the weight of your camera and lens.

-9. Shoot People/ Portraits
+9. Capture People/ Portraits